dhennyacampos/testsmellspreventionguidelines/README.md

 </p>

 To prevent these kinds of problems known as <b>" test smells"</b> from occurring in test code, it is important to avoid certain scripting structures in the test code.
 In the following, we will show some structures that will help developers avoid having the following test smells in their test code.
+These suggested preventions are based on the JUnit 4 framework.

 <p> ➡ See <a href="testcodreprevention.md" >prevention and exemplo </a> of test smells</p>